12「神ながら天地のいきにまかせつつ神へのこころをつくせますらを。」- 植芝盛平

 Translation, Notes, Commentary, and Research by Latex G. N. R. Space-Coyote

 Ueshiba, M. (2025). 植芝盛平道歌–012: Yielding to the breath (L. G. N. R. Space-Coyote, Trans.; OpenAI ChatGPT-5 Pro, Ed.).
-Shugyokai.org.
-(Original work published 1977) https://shugyokai.org/8pub
+Shugyokai.org. https://shugyokai.org/8pub (Original work compiled 1977)

 (かむ; kamu)— kami; divine; god(s); kamu is an ancient reading.

-神ながら(かむながら; かんながら; kamunagara / kannagara)— an adverb meaning “in accordance with the kaki” or “in the divine order”; in Shintō discourse (e.g., norito prayers and Kokugakuin scholarship), kannagara signals living spontaneously in harmony with the sacred order rather than by contrivance or ego (i.e., force).
+神ながら(かむながら; かんながら; kamunagara / kannagara)— an adverb meaning “in accordance with the kami” or “in the divine order”; in Shintō discourse (e.g., norito prayers and Kokugakuin scholarship), kannagara signals living spontaneously in harmony with the sacred order rather than by contrivance or ego (i.e., force).

 (てん; ten)— heaven (space).